Redot-Engine/redot-docs/classes/class_tileset.rst

 Creates a source-level proxy for the given source ID.
 A proxy will map set of tile identifiers to another set of identifiers.
 Both the atlas coordinates ID and the alternative tile ID are kept the same when using source-level proxies.

-This can be used to replace a source in all TileMaps using this TileSet, as TileMap nodes will find and use the proxy's target source when one is available.

-Proxied tiles can be automatically replaced in TileMap nodes using the editor.
+Proxied tiles can be automatically replaced in TileMapLayer nodes using the editor.

 .. rst-class:: classref-item-separator